 Unit cash costs

-Commodity producers don’t have much control over commodity prices.
-When commodity prices start falling, high-cost producers become unprofitable much sooner than peers that are placed more favorably on the cost curve.
+Commodity producers, including Freeport-McMoRan (FCX) and BHP Billiton (BHP), don’t have much control over commodity prices (DBB).
+When commodity prices start falling, high-cost producers become unprofitable much sooner than their peers that are placed more favorably on the cost curve.

-Low-cost producers are able to ride out economic cycles better, and so it’s wise for commodity producers to control their unit production costs.
-In this part of the series, we’ll look at various copper producers’ (GLNCY) (XLB) 1Q17 unit cash costs.
+Low-cost producers are better able to tide over economic cycles.
+It becomes prudent for commodity producers to control their unit production costs.
+In this part of the series, we’ll look at Freeport’s 4Q15 unit cash costs and 2016 guidance.

 - Freeport-McMoRan’s unit copper cash costs after by-product credits were $1.45 per pound in 4Q15.
 The unit production costs fell 4.6% as compared to 3Q15.